sanjna081/CodeViz/README.md

 ## CodeViz: A Multi-Agent Framework for Automating Data Science Workflows

-CodeViz is a task-aware multi-agent framework that automates analytical and data science pipelines.
+CodeViz is a task-aware multi-agent framework that automates data science pipelines.
 Given a dataset and a plain English description of the task, CodeViz plans, generates, executes, and evaluates a complete machine learning pipeline.
 It is built with Python, LangChain, OpenRouter API, and a RAG-augmented planning system backed by FAISS vector search.

 ## Try the app
 Live demo: https://codeviz.streamlit.app/

+## Flowchart

 ## Solution Walkthrough